 In a career that now has spanned nearly five full decades, Paul Stanley has scaled dizzying professional heights.
 In the process, the co-founding frontman for the iconic kabuki-faced rock band, KISS, has himself become an icon — establishing his personal brand as a skilled musician, gifted songwriter, renowned performer and acclaimed producer.
-And while the creative wells of many of his contemporaries seemingly have run dry, Stanley continues to conquer new horizons as a celebrated painter, bestselling author and budding cooking buff.
+And while the creative wells of many of his contemporaries seemingly have run dry, Stanley continues to conquer new horizons as a celebrated painter, bestselling author and budding cooking guru.
 Recently, the 69-year-old superstar stepped outside his acknowledged stylistic comfort zone with the release of his latest solo effort.

-Along with an impressive new ten-piece crew, Soul Station, the “Star Child” forges into the future, while pointing the past.
+Along with an impressive new ten-piece crew, Soul Station, the “Star Child” forges into the future, while pointing to the past.
 Produced by Stanley and longtime production ace, Greg Collins (U2, No Doubt, Matchbox Twenty), Now And Then is a superb tribute to the glorious soul sounds of the ’60s and ’70s — timeless classics from an array of legendary artists.

 Despite his superstar status, Stanley surely will have his detractors — sophisticated super-snobs who would rather choke to death on their own self-righteous vomit than give him even a smidge of well-deserved respect.
 As for his longtime devout disciples, Stanley probably also can expect a few fervent followers to feel betrayed by their heavy metal messiah — passengers on the KISS “short bus” who simply don’t possess the palate for “pricier entrees” never before offered on the band’s “value menu.”

 However, for those who have paid attention over the years, Stanley’s current musical direction hardly paves a new path.
 Truth be told, the platinum-selling 1979 KISS album, Dynasty, was less of a disco cash-grab, and more of a reflection of Stanley’s true groove.
 The same can be said of the band’s oft-maligned 1980 pop masterpiece, Unmasked.
-And as a self-anointed aficionado of Detroit-driven R&B and Philly-style soul, I’m more than qualified to recognize the beauty and heartfelt authenticity of Now And Then.
+And as a self-proclaimed aficionado of Detroit-driven R&B and Philly-style soul, I’m more than qualified to recognize the beauty and heartfelt authenticity of Now And Then.

 The most wonderful aspect of the record (aside from the roster of impeccable musicians) is, despite all the hoo-ha, Now And Then is NOT a garden variety “tribute” record.
 Of the 14 treasures stashed within this alluring trove, five are shiny new Stanley gemstones — making for a delicious “now” experience.
 Bursting with aural sunshine, Stanley’s “I, Oh I” might prompt you to start “dancing in the street,” while “Save Me (From You)” oozes “Gnarly” appeal.
 But, of the five featured Stanley tunes, “Whenever You’re Ready” beams brightest.
 In fact, this engaging duet with Crystal Starr feels like a bona fide modern-day reincarnation of Marvin and Tammi, circa ’68.